Global Infrastructure Partners raises record $8.25 billion

-Oct 3 (Reuters) - Global Infrastructure Partners Ltd (GIP), owner of London’s Gatwick Airport and of pipelines formerly owned by Chesapeake Energy Corp, completed fundraising for its second infrastructure fund, raising $8.25 billion and making it the largest infrastructure fund globally to date.
+(Reuters) - Global Infrastructure Partners Ltd (GIP), owner of London’s Gatwick Airport and of pipelines formerly owned by Chesapeake Energy Corp (CHK.N), completed fundraising for its second infrastructure fund, raising $8.25 billion and making it the largest infrastructure fund globally to date.

-The fundraising is the latest sign that independent asset managers with a successful track record are tapping demand for infrastructure investments and exploiting the hurdles facing investment banks that must comply with new cumbersome regulations for such products, including Morgan Stanley.
+The fundraising is the latest sign that independent asset managers with a successful track record are tapping demand for infrastructure investments and exploiting the hurdles facing investment banks that must comply with new cumbersome regulations for such products, including Morgan Stanley (MS.N).

 “We are extremely gratified by the confidence that our investors in GIP II have placed in us.
 We believe that the well documented need for infrastructure investment across the globe will provide a very attractive investment environment for GIP II,” GIP Chairman Adebayo Ogunlesi said in a statement.